What to do when you don’t feel valued

 Do you feel like people are just not taking you seriously or taking you for granted?

-Secondly, I encourage you to not ignore this feeling because feeling like this for a long time can do real damage to your self-confidence and self-esteem.
+Secondly, I encourage you to not ignore this feeling because feeling like this for a long time can do a lot of damage to your self-confidence and self-esteem.

 Every time you’re facing a problem, ask yourself first: